RustyNova016/Alistral/docs/book/src/yumako_jam/modules/filters.md

 ### Inputs

-- `duration: String` (required): The ammount of time that should pass before allowing the track to pass.
+- `duration: String` (required): The amount of time that should pass since the last listen before allowing the track to pass.

 ### Example